MartinRep/BEM-App/README.md

 ## Deployment

 The server is currently deployed in the cloud using [AWS](https://aws.amazon.com).
-The client side is compiled and ready to install in your andorid device [here](pending) <- PENDING.
+The client side is compiled and ready to install in your andorid device [here](https://github.com/rndmized/BEM-App/blob/master/BEM-App-Prototype/android-debug.apk).

+The database is deployed in [mLab](https://mlab.com/).

 ## Authors